benedictsaunders/ChemTools/README.md

 # ChemTools

-A series of tools that I developed, or adapted from others' work during my time as a research assistant in the Zwijnenburg Research Group at UCL.
+A series of tools that I developed, or adapted from others' work during my time as a research assistant in the Zwijnenburg Research Group at UCL and a PhD student at the University of Warwick.

 * Conformer Search (with ETKDG from RDKit)
 * Visualisation tool for of IP and EA values
 * SGE submission scripts and data collection for xTB IPEA calculations
 * XYZ_Concat: XYZ File concatenator
 * TbmIPEA: determine IP, EA, and optical gap from TurboMole DFT calculations
+* VASP_XANES: an approach to setting up XANES calculations for periodic systems